phillips109/tax-bash/README.md

 ## Differences from Tax-Cut@ or TurboTax@
 The program currently does not have a guide to help you collect your data, it does not offer any tax or financial advice, and it does not e-file.
-These features could be easily added in the future.
+These features could be added in the future, if desired.

 The program does not access the internet to either pull information from financial institutions nor does it supply your data to be e-filed.
 Your data is confidential and is designed to be printed on paper and filed by "snail mail".